fasrc/User_Codes/AI/README.md

 ## Artificial Intelligence/Machine Learning

-Instructions to install various AI/DL applications on the cluster and example scripts to execute your workflow using one of these applications on the cluster.
+Instructions to install various AI/DL applications and tools on the cluster and example scripts to execute your workflow using one of these applications.

 ### Contents: